awsdocs/nice-dcv-user-guide/doc_source/using-transfer.md

 NICE DCV enables you to upload files to and download files from NICE DCV session storage\.
 You must be authorized to use this feature\.
 If you are not authorized, the functionality is not available in the client\.

-This functionality is available on the Windows client and the web browser client only, and the steps for uploading, downloading, and renaming files are the same on both clients\.
-This functionality is not available with the Linux client\.
+This functionality is available on the Windows, web browser, Linux and macOS clients, and the steps for uploading, downloading, and renaming files are similar on all clients\.

 **To download a file from the session storage to your computer**